'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.—Edgar Allan Poe

 'It is an interesting answer Mr Morrison, but do you believe that he would not want to be apprehended?'
 I asked.

 'You do not mind, if I smoke detective?
 Now, as for your question that I do not know, until he has been arrested', he retorted.

 Mr Morrison soon left the Police Station, and I headed to the cell where Mr Craig was at, so that I could speak to him.
 When I reached his cell, he was very frightened and wearisome, as if he was mindful of his surroundings and of somebody.

 'Mr Craig, you wanted to talk to me?
 What for?'
-I asked him.

 'What about the cadavers Mr Craig?
 Surely, you were aware of the cadavers', I boldly admonished him.

 'Mr Craig, it is very important that you be honest in your reply.
 Where is Callum MacClure at now?'

 'Aye swar thon Aye dae no know!'
 He exclaimed.